ch-canaza/holberton-system_engineering-devops-1/README.md

-This repo contains several projects concering System engineering and DevOps, completed as part of the Holberton School curriculum.
+This repo contains several projects concerning system engineering and DevOps, completed as part of the Holberton School curriculum.